 You need to see the doctor 10-14 days following surgery for your first post-op visit.
 At that time, your sutures (stitches) will be removed.
-You will also be given a prescription to begin physical therapy.
+You will also be given a prescription to begin physical therapy, and will be transferred from your sling to a brace.
 Call the office to arrange this appointment if it hasn't already been made.